-3.1.
-Electrical measurements of constructed device
+3.1 Electrical Measurements of Constructed Device

 3.1.1.
-Current-Voltage characteristics
+Current-Voltage Characteristics

 Using n-type silicon substrate Ag_2O_3/Si heterojunction device was deposited, the results of the current-voltage (I-V) measurements in the dark for the prepared heterojunctions is shown in figures (1).
-These characteristics are very important to describe the heterojunction performance and all heterojunctions parameters depending on these characteristics.
+These characteristics are very important to describe the heterojunction performance and all heterojunction parameters depending on these characteristics.
 This characterization was used to determine the ideality factor (n) whose value is calculated by the following equation

-$$n = \frac{KT}{q} \cdot \frac{\Delta V}{\ln \frac{I_p}{I_s}}$$
+$$n = \frac{KT}{q} \cdot \frac{\Delta V}{\ln \frac{I_p}{I_s}} \tag{1}$$

-These characteristics are very important to describe the heterojunction performance and all heterojunctions parameters depending on these characteristics.
+These characteristics are very important to describe the heterojunction performance and all heterojunction parameters depending on these characteristics.
 In this curves, for the I-V characteristics under reverse bias, it is clear that the curve contains two regions; the first is the generation region where the reverse current is slightly increased with the applied voltage and this leads to generation of electron-hole pairs at low bias.
 In the second region, a significant increase can be recognized the reverse bias is increased.
 In this case, the current resulted from the diffusion of minority carriers through the junction.
 We can also note from this figure the rapid incremental in the reverse current at high reverse voltage, which is probably due to the leakage current arising from the surface layer.
 While the results in the forward bias, two regions are recognized; the first one represents recombination current while the second represents tunneling current.
 The ideality factor of (Ag_2O_3/Si) junction at optimum conditions of O_2 pressure and substrate temperature was estimated to be 1.3.
 These values refer to good rectification properties for the prepared junctions.
-C-V measurements are one of the most important measurements since it determines different parameters such as built-in potential, junction capacitance and junction type.
+C-V measurement is one of the most important measurements since it determines different parameters such as built-in potential, junction capacitance and junction type.

-Figure 1: I-V characteristic under forward and reverse biases
+Figure 1.
+I-V characteristic under forwored and reverse baise.

 3.2.
-Measurements of device Parameters
+Measurements of Device Parameters

 3.2.1.
-Spectral Responsivity (Rλ)
+Spectral Responsivity $(R\lambda)$

-The measurements of the spectral responsivity were performed using a double-beam UIR-210A spectrophotometer operating within the range $(0.15-1.1)\mu m$ of wavelengths while the current measurements were performed using a 8010 DMM Fluke digital multimeter.
+The measurements of the spectral responsivity were performed using a double-beam UIR-210A spectrophotometer operating within the range (0.15-1.1) μ m of wavelengths while the current measurements were performed using a 8010 DMM Fluke digital multimeter.
 The spectral responsivity was determined using the following equation:

-$$R{\lambda} = \frac{I{ph}}{P_l} \tag{2}$$
+$$R{\lambda} = \frac{I{ph}}{P{l}} \tag{2}$$